Derventa

-Derventa (Дервента) is a city located in Republika Srpska, an entity of Bosnia and Herzegovina.
+Derventa (Дервента) is a city in Republika Srpska, Bosnia and Herzegovina.
 It is situated in the Posavina region, northwest of the city of Doboj.
 As of 2013, the town has a total of 11,631 inhabitants, while the municipality has 27,404 inhabitants.

 Geography

-The Derventa municipality borders with Brod, Modriča, Doboj, Stanari, Prnjavor and Srbac, as well as Croatia across the Sava river.
+The Derventa municipality borders Brod, Modriča, Doboj, Stanari, Prnjavor and Srbac, as well as Croatia across the Sava river.
 It has an area of 517 km2.

 The town of Derventa lies on the river Ukrina, and roads lead from it to Brod, Kotorsko (Doboj), Prnjavor (Banja Luka) and Srbac.

-The town has a suburb called Derventski Lug which has grown substantially in recent years due to growth of Municipality.
+The town has a suburb called Derventski Lug, which has grown substantially in recent years due to the growth of the municipality.

 History

 From 1929 to 1939, Derventa was part of the Vrbas Banovina and from 1939 to 1941 of the Banovina of Croatia within the Kingdom of Yugoslavia.

 Prior to the Bosnian War, there was a significant population of ethnic Croats within Derventa, while the majority were Bosniaks.
 When the war started, some of the prominent Serbs within the town took up certain positions of power.
 During the war, the major fighting factions were the HVO and the VRS, with some units from the ARBiH participating in the conflict.
-The HVO lost control of Derventa after Operacija Koridor '92 by the VRS and they were pushed up north, and as a result of the battle most of the Croats and Bosniaks were ethnically cleansed from the area, and Serb refugees from war-affected regions shortly settled in the town.
+The HVO controlled the town for a short period in the early stages of the war.
+The HVO eventually lost control of Derventa after Operacija Koridor '92 by the VRS and they were pushed up north, and as a result of the battle most of the Croats and Bosniaks were ethnically cleansed from the area, and Serb refugees from war-affected regions shortly settled in the town.

 After the Dayton Agreement in 1995, some Bosniak and Croat refugees returned to Derventa.